AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 ## Test set     2.7220944 0.89540070  2.481272
 ```

-Similar to SES, we can tune the $\beta$ parameter to see if we can improve our predictive accuracy.
+Similar to SES, we can tune the $$\beta$$ parameter to see if we can improve our predictive accuracy.
 The `holt` function identified an optimal $$\beta = 0.0001$$; however, this optimal value is based on minimizing errors on the training set, not minimizing prediction errors on the test set.
 Let's assess a tradespace of $$\beta$$ values and see if we gain some predictive accuracy.
 Here, we loop through a series of $$\beta$$ values starting at 0.0001 all the way up to 0.5.
 We see that there is a dip in our RMSE at 0.0601.

 ```r